Voice

 Once a speech provider is active, you must explicitly tell the Webchat channel to use these services:

-- Select the desired Speech-to-Text Provider.
-If you selected Deepgram, you should also select Azure as a Fallback Speech-to-Text Provider.
-Azure will be used automatically Deepgram does not support the user’s language.
+2. Select the primary Speech-to-Text Provider.
+If you select a provider other than Azure, you should also select a Fallback Speech-to-Text Provider.
+The fallback speech provider will be used automatically if primary speech provider does not support the user’s language.
+In Druid 9.18, you can also select both Azure and ElevenLabs as STT fallback provider.

-- Select the desired Text-to-Speech Provider.
-If you selected ElevenLabs, you should also select Azure as a Fallback Text-to-Speech Provider.
+4. Select the primary Text-to-Speech Provider.
+If you select ElevenLabs, you should also select Azure as a Fallback Text-to-Speech Provider.
 Azure will be used automatically if ElevenLabs does not support the user’s language.

 A microphone icon will automatically appear in the webchat snippet.
 This allows users to switch from text to voice conversations seamlessly, enabling natural vocal interaction with the AI Agent.